geoffb/www-geoffblair-com/htdocs/blog/five-ws-of-game-design.md

 ## Why is the game unique and interesting?

-Think about the reasons why players would want to spend their time
+Think about the reasons why players would want to spend their time playing *your* game.